Kir-Antipov/smart-recipes/README.md

 ### `is_survival`

-Doesn't require arguments, returns true if the default gamemode is survival.
+Doesn't require arguments, returns `true` if the default gamemode is Survival.

 ```jsonc
 "smart_recipes:conditions": "is_survival"